rcl-cloud-apps/docs/installation/osticket.md

 ## Start Using the Application

-- Login to the admin Portal and start administering the site
+- Login to the admin portal and start administering the web application

 ![image](../images/installation/osticket-admin-portal.PNG)